28 Credit Hours

 - IWP 675 Political and Moral Philosophy (2 credits) (syllabus under development)

-- IWP 659 Al Qaeda's Enemy Threat Doctrine OR IWP 630 Chinese Grand Strategy OR IWP 603 Russian Politics and Foreign Policy (4 credits)
+- IWP 659 Enemy Threat Doctrine of Global Jihadism OR IWP 630 Chinese Grand Strategy: Foreign and Military Policy OR IWP 603 Russian Politics and Foreign Policy (4 credits)

 - IWP 613 History of International Relations (4 credits)

-- IWP 637 Public Diplomacy & Political Warfare OR IWP 641 Political Warfare: Past, Present and Future (4 credits)
+- IWP 637 Public Diplomacy and Political Warfare OR IWP 641 Political Warfare: Past, Present and Future (4 credits)

-- IWP 616 US National Security Strategy & Emerging Threats (4 credits)
+- IWP 616 U.S. National Security Strategy and Emerging Threats (4 credits)

 The Admissions Committee evaluates each application for this degree with a focus on professional experience and leadership, ultimately assessing how your professional experiences have given you an extensive understanding of one of the elements of statecraft.
 This includes your individual and unique qualifications in the following: